 That's because you may no longer need to purchase your own travel insurance policies every time you fly: simply use your card to pay for the journey or related expenses and you'd be all set.

-While the frequent flyer earning rates on Australian transactions are on the lower side, you'll benefit more on overseas spend wherever Visa is accepted: accruing one frequent flyer point per dollar spent, uncapped.
+While the frequent flyer earning rates on transactions are on the lower side, they are uncapped.

 There's also a choice of four participating airline frequent flyer programs – Qantas Frequent Flyer via the Amplify Qantas option plus Virgin Australia's Velocity Frequent Flyer, Singapore Airlines KrisFlyer and Malaysia Airlines Enrich via Amplify Rewards – which gives you flexibility paired with a relatively low annual fee.

 Connect with other business travellers in our credit card discussion group